 Resources

-The State Electronics Challenge provides state, tribal, regional, and local government, and schools, colleges and universities, and non-profit organizations with resources and tools to "green" their electronics—from purchasing, through use and end-of-life.
+The State Electronics Challenge provided state, tribal, regional, and local government, and schools, colleges and universities, and non-profit organizations with resources and tools to "green" their electronics—from purchasing, through use and end-of-life.

 General Policies & Planning